surveycto/slider-label/README.md

 * Display a slider with markers
 * Allow for varying step size
 * Allow for displaying the value
+* Option for hiding the indicator thumb to remove starting bias

 # Data Format
 The field value will be the last value indicated on the slider.
 This will be an integer for an [integer field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03f.field-types-integer.html) or a decimal for a [decimal field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03g.field-types-decimal.html).